BOARD OF DIRECTORS

 Chelsea joined the board at ICC because she believes in the mission of making mental healthcare more accessible and equitable and believes in the importance of community-rooted organizations to achieve this.
 In her free time she enjoys creating art, admiring backyard birds, watching long-form video essays with her husband, and co-hosting a podcast.

-BRIANA SPURGEON (she/her), Fundraising Committee Chair
+BRIANA SPURGEON (she/her), Board Secretary, Fundraising Committee Chair

 STEVIE CASTALDI (they/them)